orbiteleven/nodes-talk-2/README.md

 Most web developers coming from other frameworks will be familiar with MVC.
 While Express.js gives us the ability to organize our application (almost) however we'd like, MVC is a good way to separate concerns for a web application.

 Here we add a controller for some basic pages.

+## 05-posts: Add MVC for blog posts

+Continuing with our MVC pattern, we'll add a controller for blog posts, a Model to do some in-memory storage, views and dummy data.

+Note that we're not trying to create an ORM or even best practices with data sanitation and storage.
+This is for demonstration purposes only.